Scope#03 | Mertens

 There’s a strange humming noise in the warehouse fridge at Mertens, a horticultural products distributor in the south of the Netherlands.
 A closer look inside the chilled shelves reveals it’s coming from boxes of bumblebees.
 An unusual industrial product, certainly, but one that is vital in modern Dutch agriculture.

 Thanks to intensive, high-tech methods and innovations in biological farming such as packaged bumblebees, the Netherlands has become the second largest exporter of agricultural products in the world.
-That’s quite a feat considering that the top exporter is the United States, which boasts a landmass more than 200 times larger.
+That’s quite a feat considering that the top exporter is the US, which boasts a landmass more than 200 times larger.

 How did this tiny country transform itself from a barren, swampy underdeveloped land into the vegetable garden of the world?